 Method 1: Search for a list of materials

-If the number of possible materials is limited (under +/- 30 different materials), you can easily search for a list of materials in your titles and descriptions using the find value rule.
-You can follow the exact same steps as in the find value tutorial, just list the possible materials instead of colors and choose the "material"-field instead of the "color"-field.
+If the number of possible materials is limited (under +/- 30 different materials), you can easily search for a list of materials in your titles and descriptions using the search for value rule.
+You can follow the exact same steps as in the search for value tutorial, just list the possible materials instead of colors and choose the "material"-field instead of the "color"-field.

 Method 2: Specify where Channable can find the material

 If you always specifically mention for example "material: 60% Cotton" or "material: 70% Elasthane" in your product information (e.g. description or title), you can use the split text rule to look for the word "material:" and then set the material field to the word(s) that come(s) after "material:".
 Also, some web shops choose to mention the material of the product on the end of the product titles.
 In this case you can also use the split text rule to take the last word of the title (e.g. split on space).